Introduction: Choosing the Right Specialist Matters

 Conclusion: See a Urologist First

 Both urologists and radiation oncologists play vital roles in prostate cancer treatment.
-However, starting with a urologist ensures you will learn about every option available, from active surveillance to surgery, to focal therapy like PEF Ablation, to radiation if indicated.
+However, starting with a urologist ensures you will learn about every option available, from active surveillance to surgery, to focal therapy, to radiation if indicated.